WOMEN’S mARCH AGENDA

 Women across the country — and across the globe — face a number of challenges on a daily basis.
 Our number one priority is making sure women’s voices and interests are heard loud and clear.

 - It is critically important that women have full reproductive rights, including access to birth control and abortions.
+Abortion bans sweeping the country at the state and federal level must be stopped and we must fight any judicial nominee who can’t be trusted to support state and legal abortion as a basic right.

-- We need to hold rapists and assaulters responsible and create a responsible culture where women don’t have to live in fear for their lives
+- We need to hold rapists and assaulters responsible and create a responsible culture where women don’t have to live in fear for their lives.

 - We need to change the laws surrounding child marriages — no child should be forced into marriage, and in 48 states, children are still allowed to marry.

 Everyone – no matter our race, gender, age or identity – should have equal rights under the law.
-We’re pushing to make that a reality and to ensure that discrimination by courts, prosecutors, and organizations have no role in our society
+We’re pushing to make that a reality and to ensure that discrimination by courts, prosecutors, and organizations have no role in our society.

 - It’s time to ensure the LGBTQ community are guaranteed their basic equal rights, protected from discrimination, and embraced as full members of our communities.

-- When you have a new child or a family member is sick, your family should come first.
+b.
+When you have a new child or a family member is sick, your family should come first.
 America needs to support its workers and implement a national paid family leave plan.

-- Every family should have access to affordable, high-quality child care.
+c.
+Every family should have access to affordable, high-quality child care.
 Worrying about a child should not hold anyone back from working.

-- We believe all working people should have the power to determine their wages and working conditions.
+d.
+We believe all working people should have the power to determine their wages and working conditions.
 Unions are crucial to this effort and need our support.

 Climate change, pollution, and the special interests preventing progress on environmental issues pose some of the largest threats to human beings.
 These impacts will disproportionately affect people of color and women, so we’re urging our politicians to take action and fight this global threat.